Our favourite Fairtrade products

 Available in a range of scents, we personally love the lavender balm.
 This soothing and relaxing scent can help with aches and pains.
 It can also ease insomnia and nausea.

-Each of the balms from Mumanu use Fairtrade ingredients from Africa, Peru and Asia, ensuring that farmers and communities are paid well and treated fairly.
+Each of the balms from Mumanu use Fairtrade ingredients from Africa, Peru and Asia.
+The brand ensures that farmers and communities receive good pay and fair treatment.
 Mumanu also uses certified organic products, leaving you safe in the confidence that your product does good for you and the earth.

 Jewellery by Liz Earle